Your users expect your site to load fast. If it doesn’t, you could lose a ton of traffic.

 How fast, you ask?

-Not to mention the mighty Google takes site speed into account when indexing and ranking sites.
+Not to mention the mighty Google says site speed is a ranking factor for mobile sites.

 So if your site isn’t fast, both your audience and Google will think poorly of it.
 You’ll lose visibility and traffic.

 Because if it takes longer than one or two seconds to load, you’re losing traffic right this moment.

 It’s okay if your site is slow.
 There are steps you can take to make it faster to ensure you don’t let a single visitor slip through your fingers.
 Here’s how.

 Step 1: Test Your Mobile Site Speed